shivamdangi7/Watchlist_webpage/README.md

 3. **Click "Add Folder"**: Your folders will appear below with all symbols as clickable buttons

+4. **Tag your symbols** (optional):
+   - Click the color tag buttons below each symbol
+   - Assign Red, Blue, Green, Orange, or Purple tags
+   - Use tags to categorize symbols by strategy, sector, etc.

-4. **Choose your opening method**:
+5. **Choose your opening method**:
-   - Click individual symbols as needed
+   - Click individual symbol names to open charts
    - Use "Open All" for quick access to all charts
+   - Use tag buttons (e.g., "Red (4)") to open all symbols with that tag
    - Use "Open 2 at a time" for controlled batch opening

-5. **Manage your folders**:
+6. **Manage your symbols and folders**:
+   - Click "✕" next to any symbol to remove it
    - Add more folders by pasting new data
-   - Delete folders you no longer need
+   - Delete entire folders with the "Delete" button
    - Clear input box after adding folders

 ## Data Format